 The first 60 km, you’ll see coastal rainforests, the majestic Sea Cliff Bridge and seaside villages.
 Then you’ll go through the bustling city of Wollongong where you might want to stop for some great time at the beaches, shopping, cafe hopping and more.
 Continue the journey to the coastal towns of Kiama which is famous for it’s Kiama Blowhole- a spectacular plume of water that can be seen when the seas are running from the south-east.
 Sounds exciting right?

-Location: https://goo.gl/maps/Xgy2YYtQBqz ( centre where you can get informations)
+Location: https://goo.gl/maps/Xgy2YYtQBqz (the centre where you can get information)

-What to expect: You’re going to make a lot of picture stop along the way!
+What to expect: You’re going to make a lot of picture stops along the way!
 Charge your camera, bring spare batteries and have fun!

 Entrance Fee: Adults $15, Child $8 (4 to 14 years)

 Jervis Bay is home to dolphins and also a host to the migrating whales every year.
 It’s a must to take the cruise and catch a glimpse of dolphins when you’re in Sydney.
 If you’re lucky, you might also come across seals and fairy penguins upon your visit.
 Get your camera ready!

 What to expect: Take on the cruise (Adults USD35, Children below 14y/o USD22) and witness dolphins swimming around.

 There you go, list of Sydney attractions for you to check out!
 Sydney is a beautiful city to explore.
 If you’re an adventure seeker or city person, you can still enjoy Sydney!